 For the Lost Mine Trial, follow Reservoir Road .9 miles to take a right onto Water Farm Road.
 The trial-head can be found .3 miles up on the right.

 The Green Mountain Nature Trail is a 1.8 mile loop trail that traverses through a 160 acre forest adjacent to Green Mountain Union High School (GMUHS).
 The trail offers a moderate hike that winds and climbs through beautiful evergreen and hardwood forests.
 The trail also features a large glacial boulder, stone walls, a wooden footbridge, rock culverts and views of the South Branch Williams River.
-The trail is used year-round by school and community members for hiking, running, birding, orienteering and snowshoeing.
+The trail is used year-round by school and community members (Please note that the trail is not accessible to the public when school is in session.
+School hours are Sept-June from 7:00 am-4:00 pm) for hiking, running, birding, orienteering and snowshoeing.
 The trail-head is located behind GMUHS and can be accessed by crossing the narrow, wooden footbridge (near the lower soccer field) and looking for the trail-head marker on the left .
-Please note that the trail is not accessible to the public when school is in session.
 See map here for more details- Green Mountain Nature Trail Map